bastianlstrube/ContextPie/README.md

 ## Installation:

-Install from [extensions.blender.org](https://extensions.blender.org/add-ons/contextpie/) or directly from Blender in Preferences Menu > Extensions, search for 'Context Pie'.
+Install from [extensions.blender.org](https://extensions.blender.org/add-ons/contextpie/) or directly from Blender in Preferences > Extensions and search for 'Context Pie'.